 Besides indulging in glasses upon glasses of various wine, wine tours are quite educational experiences.
 You’ll be introduced to the process of winemaking, walk the vineyards, and learning about what goes into each glass of wine you taste.

-There are a large variety of wine tours.
+There are a large variety of wine tours where you can taste the wine such as a wine tasting mclaren vale.
 If you are thinking about going on a wine tour, you’ll want to know what you can expect.
 This article will tell you everything you need to know.